Video: Woman Runs After Driverless Tesla Model 3 In Smart Summon Mode

 A story shared by Electrek shows an instance where Smart Summon caught someone off guard.

-"Thyhack" on YouTube shares a sentry mode video of a woman chasing after her smart-summoning car.
+"Thyhack" on YouTube shares a sentry mode video of a woman chasing after a smart-summoning car.

 You can see in the video that the vehicle cautiously exits its parking space, and proceeds to drive by two other parked cars.